pablodecm/phd_thesis/src/106_chapter_6.md

 A different path is taken by Louppe et al. [@louppe2017learning], where the authors present a adversarial training procedure to enforce a pivotal property on a predictive model.
-The main concern we have on the use of that approach of that approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
+The main concern we have on the use of that approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
 Instead of aiming for being pivotal, the summary statistics learnt by our algorithm attempt to find a transformation